 - Lawrence J. Epstein’s “THE HAUNTED SMILE: THE STORY OF JEWISH COMEDIANS IN AMERICA” isn’t in the book’s Mediagraphy because it wasn’t

 stolen from borrowed fromused as inspiration.
-But it’s a dark but fascinating study of the relationship of Jewish comics and comedy to the American experience.
+It’s a dark but fascinating study of the relationship of Jewish comics and comedy to the American experience.

 On a lighter note…